What’s a Southpaw?

 Some of us might remember being in elementary school when your teacher would hand out scissors for a project.
 There were usually a few scissors left over that had those green, rubber handles.
 At that young age, we didn’t understand why those scissors looked strange and why they did not feel right in our hands (why wouldn’t they cut?).
 Only as we got older did it begin to make sense that those green scissors were meant for left handed kids!

 You can’t choose whether you are right or left handed, so for all the lefties living in a right handed world, Left Hander’s Day on Thursday, August 13 is for you.
 No, you won’t be able to take a day off; however, with only 10% of the general population left handed, it’s a day to acknowledge all the left handers out there.
-Here’s a funny t-shirt that would be great to wear and would get plenty of smiles, Short Sleeve Southpaw Tee.

 Other Fun Facts about Left Handers